weeblrpress/clearstatustheme/README.md

 Most likely the most important setting is the component definition: for instance if you run a website and a helpdesk, they are independent and can go down or up independently so they are listed separately.
 Use the `systems` option to set them up as needed.

+Note that grouped system can go up and down independently.
+The status of the group is the worst case: if 5 systems in a group are up but the 6th one is `Disrupted` then the group will be shown as `Disrupted`.
+If one system is `Down` and another is `Disrupted`, then the group will be shown as `Down`.

 > You can change those options as well using the **Netlify CMS** interface under the `Settings` tab.

 After configuring all settings and text to your liking, you should `Commit changes`.
 This will cause: